spring-media/Carlos/README.md

 The required methods to implement are 4: `get`, `set`, `clear` and `onMemoryWarning`.

-`get` has to return a `Result`, we can create one in the beginning of the method body and return it.
+`get` has to return a `Promise`, we can create one in the beginning of the method body and return it.
 Then we inform the listeners by calling `succeed` or `fail` on it depending on the outcome of the fetch.
 These calls can (and most of the times will) be asynchronous.

 `set` has to store the given value for the given key.